Sovima/transactions-points/README.md

 Note that rule 5 is not present as it is redundant compared to rule 6.

+## Walkthrough

+For the video walk through the functionalities of the website, go to [video walkthrough](https://youtu.be/S1-GgV5g3O8)

 ## Adding a new rule